ImNotMee/HealthTracker/README.md

 A call will be made to google maps API and to a backend database of covid cases which will grab thee cases and populate the map in this section

-This will provide the admin with information to select locations which regular users should be alerted about
+This will provide the admin with information to select locations which regular users should be alerted about possible COVID contamination

 ### Add Location